Do you love Science?

 Come and Reveal Your Potential!

-The thirteenth annual South Fraser Regional Science Fair for Grades 7 – 12 students from Surrey and Delta public and independent schools will be held on April 4 and April 5, 2019, at Kwantlen Polytechnic University’s Surrey Campus.
+The fifteenth annual South Fraser Regional Science Fair for Grades 7 – 12 students from Surrey and Delta public and independent schools will be held from April 6 to 11, 2021, as part of the BC/Yukon Virtual Science Fair.

 The resources page at the Science Fair Foundation of BC has a wealth of useful information for students who are planning projects and for teachers.
 At the end of the SFFBC resources there is a link to a 15-page “Guide to Completing your Science Fair Project” by Churmy Fan and Clara Westwell-Roper.